MystenLabs/sui/doc/src/explore/wallet-browser.md

 If you don't yet have a Sui Wallet, create a new one.
 To import an existing wallet, see [Import an existing Sui Wallet](#import-an-existing-sui-wallet).

 1. Open the Sui Wallet extension in your browser and then click **Get Started**.
-1. Click **Create new wallet**.
+1. Click **Create a New Wallet**.
+1. Enter a password for your wallet.
+   This is not a global password for Sui Wallet.
+It applies only to this installation.
+1. Enter the password again to confirm it.
 1. Click the checkbox to accept the Terms of Service.
-1. Click **Create Wallet Now**.
+1. Click **Create Wallet**.
-1. Copy the Recovery passphrase and store it in a safe location.
+1. Copy the Recovery Phrase and store it in a safe location.
-1. Click **Done**.
+1. Click **Open Sui Wallet**.

+Sui Wallet prompts you to enter your password when you open it.

-If you lose access to your wallet, you can recover it only with the recovery passphrase.
-If you lose the passphrase, you lose access to your wallet and any coins or NFTs stored in it.
+If you lose access to your wallet, you can recover it only with the recovery phrase.
+If you lose the recovery phrase, you lose access to your wallet and any coins or NFTs stored in it.

 ## Import an existing Sui Wallet

 You can use your Sui Wallet on multiple devices and browsers.
-After you create a Sui Wallet, use the 12-word recovery passphrase to import your wallet to a new browser or device.
+After you create a Sui Wallet, use the 12-word recovery phrase to import your wallet to a new browser or device.

 1. Open the Sui Wallet extension in your browser and then click **Get Started**.
-1. Click **Import a wallet**.
+1. Click **Import an Existing Wallet**.
+1. Enter your 12-word recovery phrase, and then click **Continue**.
+1. Enter a password for your wallet.
+   This is not a global password for Sui Wallet.
+It applies only to this installation.
+1. Enter the password again to confirm it.
+1. Click **Import**.
+1. Click **Open Sui Wallet**.

+Sui Wallet prompts you to enter your password when you open it.

+## View Sui Wallet details

+To view details about your Sui Wallet, including the Account ID, current network, and installed version, click the menu (the three bars) at the top-right corner of the Sui Wallet interface.

+## Reset your Sui Wallet password

+If you forget the password for your Sui Wallet you can reset it using your 12-word recovery phrase.

+1. Click **Forgot password?** on the **Welcome Back** page.
-1. Enter your 12-word recovery passphrase, and then click **Import Wallet Now**.
+1. Enter your 12-word recovery phrase, and then click **Continue**.
+1. Enter a password, then confirm the password.
+1. Click **Reset**.

+## Lock your Sui Wallet

+You can lock your wallet to prevent unauthorized access.
+You must enter your password to unlock it.

+1. Click the menu (the three bars) at the top-right corner of the Sui Wallet interface.
+1. Click **Lock Wallet**.

+You can also set a timer to automatically lock your wallet after a period of idle time.

+1. Click the menu (the three bars) at the top-right corner of the Sui Wallet interface.
+1. Click **Account**.
+1. In the field under **AUTO-LOCK TIMER**, enter a number for the number of minutes of idle time before the wallet locks, and then click **Save**.

+## Change the active network

+You can change the active network for Sui Wallet.
+Currently, Sui Wallet supports only Devnet and Local.
+Use Devnet unless you have a local network for testing.
+To learn how to create a local network, see [Sui Client CLI](../build/cli-client.md).

+1. Click the menu (the three bars) at the top-right corner of the Sui Wallet interface.
+1. Click **Network**.
+1. Click the network to use.
+   A checkmark displays next to the active network.

 ## Add SUI tokens to your Sui Wallet